-- 3.13 There are a wide range of renewable technologies available, each with differing design implications and visual appearance.
-The nature and extent of landscape and visual impact of a particular renewable development will depend on the type of technology used, size and numbers, siting, colour and the type of landscape in which they would be located. - 3.14 Many renewable technologies are not particularly intrusive in terms of their visual appearance.
+3.13 There are a wide range of renewable technologies available, each with differing design implications and visual appearance.
+The nature and extent of landscape and visual impact of a particular renewable development will depend on the type of technology used, size and

+- numbers, siting, colour and the type of landscape in which they would be located. - 3.14 Many renewable technologies are not particularly intrusive in terms of their visual appearance.
 For example, photo voltaic and ground source heat pumps are discrete and not prominent structures in themselves.
 However, this policy also includes the associated development required for renewable technologies such as access routes, external plant and grid connections, amongst others.
 In determining a planning application the Council will have regard to the visual impact of all aspects of the installation(s) proposed. - 3.15 Of all the available technologies wind turbines and the ancillary apparatus are perhaps the most visually prominent.
 On a larger scale, such as when part of a wind farm development, they will have an impact upon the visual amenities of an area.
 Even if domestic in scale, turbines can also have a significant impact on the sky line, streetscape or landscape. - 3.16 The Companion Guide to PPS22 (Chapter 5) advises that the accepted methodology for landscape and visual impact assessment is "The Guidelines for Landscape and Visual Impact Assessment (the Guidelines)", published by the Landscape Institute in 1995 and updated in 2002.
-Any planning application should contain an appropriate assessment of landscape or visual impact.
+Any planning application should contain an appropriate assessment of the visual amenity of the local areas, including landscape character.
+The Companion Guide to PPS22 paragraph 5.20 outlines examples of relevant information that may be submitted as part of the assessment of landscape or visual impact.
 However, for small scale developments such as those which are domestic in nature a full visual impact assessment will not be required.
 The applicant should however illustrate how they have had regard to the visual impact of the development. - 3.17 Depending on the context of each individual site it may be that certain technologies or designs are not acceptable in certain locations.
 Any development proposal will be required to have regard to the visual impact of renewable energy technologies on all sites, but particularly on Listed Buildings and in Conservation Areas and other specific designations (Special Areas of Conservation, Special Protection Areas, Sites of Special Scientific Interest, Sites of Biological Importance and Local Nature Reserves).
 In the case of developments on or affecting the setting of a Listed Building, or within a Conservation Area, regard must be had to the type of technology proposed and its visual impact.
 For example, solar panels may be more appropriate in visual terms to a turbine, which by its very nature has a greater impact.
 Regard must be had to the siting, scale and colour of the development and the sensitivity of its context.
 Even in the case of solar panels on Listed Buildings, it may be more appropriate in visual terms for them to be sited on the rear roof slope, where they are less prominent in the street.